pR0Ps/PhotoFloat/README.md

     $ photofloat albums
     $ # OR python -m /path/to/PhotoFloat/scanner -c cache albums

 After it finishes, you will be all set.
-Simply have your web server serve pages out of your public_www directory.
+Simply have your web server serve pages out of your public directory.
 You may want to do the scanning step in a cronjob.

 ## Notes on Access Control/Security: